Reviews You Can Rely On

 If it ain't broke, don't fix it is the mantra Salomon lives by regarding the legendary Speedcross line.
 The newest iteration, the Salomon Speedcross 6, includes minor design tweaks that improve upon the already great platform without reinventing the wheel.
 Long known for its aggressive outsole and unrivaled traction, designers modified the rubber compound to improve performance in muddy conditions.
 They fine-tuned the sagittate lug pattern for an even better grip on mud, rock, and everything in between.
 This new version is slightly lighter than the previous model, updating the upper to include more mesh for improved breathability.
 But don't worry, the Speedcross 6 still offers a glove-like fit straight out of the box.
 We're fast approaching a decade of running in this line of shoes, and our heart only grows fonder for this beloved trail runner.

 Despite our gushing, we still have a few criticisms of this specialty shoe.
 Our biggest carry-over complaint between the previous version and the Speedcross 6 is the overly assertive and outdated drop design.
 With a thick heel counter and an exceptionally large heel-to-toe drop, this shoe is particularly unstable when running downhill.
 Although the breathability has improved by tweaking the type of mesh over the instep and forefoot, the Speedcross is better deployed during the cold weather months or high-altitude runs through the mountains.
 On the flip side, with other, less supportive, and less comfortable shoes pushing into its weight class, we no longer complain about the heft of the Speedcross 6.
-If weight is a big deal for you, the Nnormal Tomir 2.0 weigh slightly less and have traction nearly as incredibly as the Speedcross.
+If weight is a big deal for you, the Nnormal Tomir 2.0 weighs slightly less and has traction nearly as incredibly as the Speedcross.
 At the end of the day, there is no better option for those who like to run off-trail, over snowy mountains, through muddy river bottoms, and up steep, rocky crags than the Speedcross 6.

 Read more: Salomon Speedcross 6 review